Omohundro Institute of Early American History and Culture

 HIST 538: Studies in Colonial American History

-Professor McCurdy specializes in Colonial and Revolutionary America, Sexuality and LGBTQ, and Atlantic World history.
+Professor McCurdy specializes in colonial and Revolutionary America, gender and LGBTQ history, and the Atlantic world.

 His research examines the connections between social and political history in eighteenth-century North America.
 In Citizen Bachelors, he considers how ideas about marital status in the colonial era gave rise to American citizenship, while in Quarters, he explores how debates over military power shaped notions of place in Revolutionary America.